The-Network-Crew/ConfigServer-CSF-CSE-CMC-CMM-CMQ/README.md

-# Way to the Web Limited Scripts
+# ConfigServer Scripts (CSF/CSE, CMC/CMM/CMQ)

-### All files within this repository are subject to the [GPL license](LICENSE.txt) as outlined in [COPYING.md](COPYING.md)

-These are the final copies of the scripts.
+This is a fork of the final versions of the ConfigServer (Way to the Web) Linux scripts.

-There is no intention to update any of these files, so any PR's or other contact will not receive a response.
+## On-going Works

+TBC.

+## Uninstallation

-For uninstallation of any of our scripts, go to the [uninstallers](uninstallers) directory.
+For uninstallation of any of the scripts, go to the [uninstallers](uninstallers) directory.

+## R.I.P.
+CXS

+You will be missed!

+We tried to get it open-sourced. :(

+## License: GPLv3

+See LICENSE.txt.